 ► Mercedes-AMG GT 4-Door

-► Unveiled at Geneva
+► Unveiled at Geneva, but coming soon

-► CLS underpinnings, but AMG styling
+► CLS underneath, but AMG on top

 The new GT4 is actually based on a modified version of the MRA platform that underpins new third-generation CLS – but it's dressed in the usual AMG style.
 Think slatted grilles, bold air-intakes and flared wheel-arches.
 And just like the AMG GT, lots of those bold aerodynamic surfaces will actually move to aid the handling of the car.

 The GT 4-door looks a lot like the CLS, but at least Mercedes has ensured it'll differentiate itself further when it comes to performance.
 So far, only three engines have been lined up for the new car – but each of them promises a handsome power-boost over anything in the CLS range.

 The bottom of the range begins with an entry-level 429bhp GT 53 4Matic+.
 Using a 3.0-litre unit inline six with up to 21bhp of electric boost, the entry-level GT 4-door should provide the perfect blend of economy and speed.
 It does get to 62mph in just 4.5 seconds, after all.